 - You need to find your customers online and know how to market to them.

 Having a working funnel is one thing, but getting people into the funnel is another challenge all its own.
 You need to find out where your customers are online, what they are searching for, and how they buy.
 Once you find them, you then need to know how to get in front of them, get their attention, and compel them to check out your offer.
 This means using methods like SEO, content marketing (including video), social media advertising, and many more strategies.
 The point is, your online business needs customers and you’ll need to invest in marketing strategies that are proven to work.
 Yes, you need to spend money to make money, but once you’ve nailed down the exact marketing strategy that works best for your business, you’ll know exactly how much it will cost to get a customer.
 For instance, if you discover that for every dollar you put in to your marketing machine you make three dollars, you can just keep putting money into your marketing machine and keep making more money than you spend.

 This article is not meant to make you shy away online business.
 Actually, it’s to help you realize exactly what it takes to be successful.
 Yes, it will take a lot of work up front, but once you get a system that works, it can be a gold mine.
 If you are serious about starting an online business, let us know.
 Dock Line now offers a full suite of online marketing services that can build your entire online platform, funnels, marketing pieces, social media channels and so much more.
-If you’re interest in getting started with an online business, or to get your current business online and crushing it, send us an email at [email protected]
+If you’re interest in getting started with an online business, or to get your current business online and crushing it, visit www.thedockline.com or email us at [email protected]